taoo0316/taoo0316/README.md

 ### Hi there 👋

-- 👨‍💻 I am an MCS student at Yale-NUS College, the leading liberal arts college in Asia.
+- 👨‍💻 I am Wentao, an MCS student at Yale-NUS College, the leading liberal arts college in Asia.
 - 📫 Visit my [website](https://taoo0316.github.io/) for more!

 **Connect with Me**